nsiskos/splign-equiv/README.md

 $ magicblast -query QUERY.fa -subject SUBJECT.fa

 Then, paste SAM output in the textarea and click "Read Str" to start exploring the alignments.
+Alternatively, you can press "Load example" to see how it works!